Prague Parks and Gardens

 Prague Gardens – Vrtbovska

 Landscaped stepped garden located in Mala Strana.
 Entry in Karmelitska (about 10 metres from U Maleho Glena).
 Adult 65kc (family ticket for 180Kc).
 If you are staying at the Aria Hotel then you have your own private entry to the Garden.
-The Vrtbovska Garden webpage is at www.vrtbovska.cz.
+Avoid it at the weekend in summer because it gets taken over by wedding parties.
+The Vrtbovska Garden webpage is at http://www.vrtbovska.cz.

 Prague Parks – Brevnov